-We welcome applications from well-qualified graduates wishing to study with us for the MPhil or PhD research degrees.
-These degrees can be studied full-time or part-time.
+We welcome applications from well-qualified graduates wishing to study for a PhD or an MPhil.
+We supervise research degrees in all areas of faculty specialism, across computer science, artificial intelligence, bio-inspired computing, cognitive science, digital media technologies, and human-computer interaction.
+Research degrees can be studied full-time or part-time.

-Research in the department is organised around a number of groups and centres, several of which are involved in interdisciplinary work with strong collaborations with other subject areas.
-We supervise research degrees in all areas of faculty specialism.
+Research in the department is organised around a number of research groups and centres, most of which are involved in interdisciplinary work with strong collaborations with other subject areas.
 Please feel free to contact potential supervisors directly about possible research projects.
-You can find appropriate contacts through information about example projects, and by browsing faculty home pages, and research group websites.
+You can find appropriate contacts through information about example projects, and by browsing faculty home pages and research group websites.

-Candidates for the MPhil degree pursue a research project under broadly the same conditions as those applying to PhD candidates, except that the period of study is shorter (1-3 years full time, 2-4 years part time).
+Candidates for the MPhil degree pursue a research project under broadly the same conditions as those applying to PhD candidates, except that the period of study is shorter (3 years full time, 4 years part time).
 An MPhil thesis is usually shorter than a PhD thesis and must either make an original contribution to knowledge or understanding, or be a valuable presentation or interpretation of material put together in an original manner.

 It is possible to register for a research degree as an independent distant student.
 Only applicants who are resident outside the UK may register in this way.
 All such students must spend a minimum period of at least one term in attendance at the University.

 Students admitted to research degrees will normally be required to take a research methods training module in their first two terms, although an appropriate MSc module may be provide an alternative way of gaining the necessary knowledge.
 Students are also free to take advantage of the many opportunities for researcher development offered by the Doctoral School.
 Supervisors give advice on specific training requirements for individual students.